Gender Queer: A Memoir

 Gender Queer: A Memoir is a 2019 American graphic memoir written and illustrated by Maia Kobabe.
 It recounts Kobabe's journey from adolescence to adulthood and the author's exploration of gender identity and sexuality, ultimately identifying as being outside of the gender binary.

 Gender Queer involves topics such as gender euphoria, gender dysphoria, and asexuality using both narrative and illustrations.
 They begin telling their story from childhood to the present day and include many important experiences in their life: their first period, learning about what it means to be transgender, first relationship, and numerous others.

 Gender Queer initially received a small printing and was marketed toward older teens and adults.
 It increasingly entered the collections of high school and middle school libraries after receiving an Alex Award in 2020, an award given by the American Library Association to "books written for adults that have special appeal to young adults ages 12 through 18."
 Since 2021, its inclusion in American libraries, particularly school libraries, has been frequently challenged, based on the presence of sexually explicit illustrations.
 The American Library Association ranked it as the most challenged book in 2021, 2022, and 2023.
 The book holds the Guinness World Record for "Most banned book of the year".

 Composition and publication

 After coming out as non-binary in 2016, Kobabe (who uses the Spivak pronouns, e/em/eir) began drawing black-and-white cartoons about their experience with their gender identity, and publishing them on Instagram.
 They later used these cartoons as the basis for Gender Queer.
 They stated that they were motivated in part by their difficulty in explaining their gender to their parents after coming out.
+Kobabe outlined the book by revisiting their high school and college journals, pulling out their confusions about gender and the words they felt they could not say to people.
+They were inspired by books like Fun Home (2006), by Alison Bechdel, but they wrote the memoir because they could not find the right book to explain their thoughts on gender for their family.